Modal Abstractions for Virtualizing Memory Addresses: Background

-On the x86-64 architecture, the input to the \textsc{MMU}'s address translation is a sparse hierarchical set of tables called \emph{page tables} (referring to pages of memory).
+In typical system configurations, all memory addresses seen by programs running on modern computers are \emph{virtualized}: the address observed by a running program generally will not correspond directly to the physical location in memory, and may not even correspond to a physical location that \emph{exists} in the machine.
+Instead, these \emph{virtual} addresses are translated to \emph{physical} addresses that correspond directly to locations in RAM.
+On most modern architectures, this translation is performed through cooperation of the hardware and OS kernel: while executing an instruction that dereferences a (virtual) address, the CPU's \emph{memory management unit} (\textsc{MMU}) hardware performs \emph{address translation}, resulting in a physical address used to access the cache\footnote{Technically, for performance reasons most caches are indexed with parts of the virtual address, but tagged with the physical data addresses, so cache lookups and address translations can proceed in parallel.} and/or memory-bus.
+On the x86-64 architecture, the \textsc{MMU}'s address translation uses a sparse hierarchical set of tables: \emph{page tables} (referring to pages of memory).
 As Figure \ref{fig:pagetables} (based on Figure 5-17 of the AMD64 architecture manual~\cite{amd64_manual_vol2}\footnote{While x86 up through its 32-bit incarnation were due to Intel, the x86-64 architecture as a 64-bit extension to x86 was originally due to AMD.
-As a result, it is sometimes also referred to as the \texttt{amd64} architecture.}) shows, address translation proceeds by repeatedly taking designated slices of the virtual address and indexing into a table.
-The final lookup in the page tables gives the base physical address of a page of physical memory, to which the low-order bits of the accessed virtual address are added to determine the actual physical address retrieved.
-On x86-64, standard configurations use 4 levels of page tables, labelled levels 4 through 1, with lookups in the level 1 page table resulting in the actual page of physical memory holding the requested data, and the low-order 12 bits being used to index into this page.\footnote{Technically levels 1--3 have designated names originating when there were fewer levels.
-We omit those names to avoid confusion for those not already steeped in the arcana of x86 history, and for greater consistency with the recent addition of a 5th level on the most recent processors, where levels 4 and 5 are simply known by their numbers.
-Our formalization only deals with 4-level page tables, but is straightforwardly extensible to 5.} Because address translation traverses a series of tables, the translation process or algorithm is sometimes referred to as a \emph{page-table walk}.
-While Figure \ref{fig:pagetables} and most of our details are specific to the x86-64 architecture, ARMv8 (a.k.a.\ \texttt{aarch64}), RISC-V, and PowerPC use similar hierarchical page tables for address translation.
+As a result, it is sometimes also referred to as the \texttt{amd64} architecture.}) shows, address translation proceeds by repeatedly taking designated slices of the virtual address and indexing into {successive} tables of 512 8-byte entries (making each table 4KB in size).
+The final lookup in the page tables gives the base physical address of a 4KB page of physical memory accessible to the running program, to which the low-order 12 bits of the accessed virtual address are added to determine the actual physical address retrieved.
+On x86-64, standard configurations use 4 levels of page tables, labelled levels 4 through 1, with lookups in the level 1 page table resulting in the actual page of physical memory holding the requested data, and the low-order 12 bits being used to index into this page.\footnote{Technically levels 1--3 have explicit historical names, but for brevity and consistency, we simply number them, in keeping with the newer 5th level.
+Our formalization only deals with 4-level page tables, but is straightforwardly extensible to 5.} The translation process or algorithm is {often} referred to as a \emph{page-table walk}.
+While Figure \ref{fig:pagetables} and most of our constants (how many levels, which virtual address bits index which table levels) are specific to {common} x86-64 {CPUs}, it is straightforward to adapt our approach to ARMv8/\texttt{aarch64}, RISC-V, or PowerPC, which use nearly-identical page table structures (only the order of flag bits in the entries differ), or to 5-level paging present in newer x86-64 or RISC-V designs (one step would be iterated an additional time).